 Whether you were a square peg, a jock, a cheerleader, or somewhere in between, chances are you identified with—and sang—these Pink Floyd lyrics at the top of your lungs.
 I know I did.
 At least, until I was grammar-policed by my English teacher, Mrs. Alexander.
 She threw a brick in my anthem’s proverbial wall by pointing out the lyric has a double negative—the negatives of ‘don’t’ and ‘no’ cancel each other out, producing an affirmative.
 So, in other words, we do need education.

 This time of year is perfect for new beginnings, new opportunities, and picking up a new skill or two— but we know that’s easier said than done.
-That’s why I’m so excited to tell you about Ciena Learning’s new Discover Series, an entire library of free educational courses for our industry that you can take when and where you want.
+That’s why I’m so excited to tell you about Learning Service’s new Discover Series, an entire library of free educational courses for our industry that you can take when and where you want.

 But more on that soon.
 First, let’s channel Mrs. Alexander to help school you on a few reasons why learning is one New Year’s resolution you’ll want to put at the top of your list… and keep.

 Technology and innovation are moving forward at warp speed.
 The sheer pace of advancements is so extreme that certain competencies you use right now might be outdated by the time you’re done reading this blog post.

 Today, the half-life of a learned skill is reducing at a significant rate.
 According to John Seely Brown, co-author of the book, The New Culture of Learning, it stands at approximately 5 years.
 This means that much of what you learned 10 years ago is obsolete, and half of what you learned 5 years ago is irrelevant, no matter what industry you work in.

 The half-life of a learned skill now stands at only 5 years.
 This means that much of what you learned 10 years ago, is obsolete and half of what you learned 5 years ago is irrelevant, no matter what industry you work in.